NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 • Family history consistent with autosomal dominant inheritance

 • Brain CT scan, which easily detects calcium, is the preferred method of localizing and assessing the extent of cerebral calcifications.
 Most frequently affected is the lenticular nucleus, especially the internal globus pallidus.
 Calcifications in the putamen, thalami, caudate, and dentate nuclei are common.
-Occasionally, calcifications begin or predominate in regions outside the basal ganglia.
-Calcification seems to be progressive, since calcifications are generally more extensive in older individuals and an increase in calcification can sometimes be documented on follow-up of affected subjects.
-(The calcifications in FIBGC are not distinguishable from those secondary to hypoparathyroidism or other causes.)
+Occasionally, calcium deposits begin or predominate in regions outside the basal ganglia.
+Calcification appears to be progressive, since these deposits are generally more extensive in older individuals and an increase in calcification can sometimes be documented on follow up of affected individuals.

 • Magnetic resonance imaging (MRI).
 Calcified areas in the basal ganglia give a low-intensity signal on T2-weighted images and a low- or high-intensity signal on T1-weighted planes.
 In the cerebellum and cerebral white matter, the lesions may be more heterogeneous, sometimes seen as high signal on both T1 and T2, perhaps as a result of reactive gliosis or degenerating tissue within the calcified areas [Avrahami et al 1994].